 Cellulitis is a type of infection that affects the skin and the tissue underneath.
 The bacteria, most commonly Group A streptococcal bacteria, enter the skin through an opening, such as cut, scrape, burn, or surgical incision, or even a bug bite or sting.

 Cellulitis can trigger sepsis in some people.
 Sometimes incorrectly called blood poisoning by members of the general public, sepsis is the body’s often deadly response to infection or injury.
-Sepsis kills and disables millions and requires early suspicion and treatment for survival.
+Like strokes or heart attacks, sepsis is a medical emergency that requires rapid diagnosis and treatment.

 Often incorrectly called blood poisoning, sepsis is the body’s often deadly response to infection.
 Sepsis and septic shock can result from an infection anywhere in the body, such as pneumonia, influenza, and urinary tract infections.
 Worldwide, one-third of people who develop sepsis die.
 Many who do survive are left with life-changing effects, such as post-traumatic stress disorder (PTSD), chronic pain and fatigue, organ dysfunction (organs don’t work properly), and/or amputations.